mariapena22/ADM_HMW2/README.md

 #### main.ipynb
-Jupyter notebook that contains all the answers of our research and theoretical questions In this file the Research, Bonus, Command Line and Algorithmic Question are in order.
+Jupyter notebook that contains all the answers of our research and theoretical questions.
+In this file the Research, Bonus, Command Line and Algorithmic Question are in order.

 ------------